dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/deploying_apps_prod.rst

 specific to interacting with D-Wave's compute infrastructure during initial development and maintenance.

-*   Ensure that your formulated models do not have identifiable business data or references to such data by refraining from using references (e.g., by taking advantage of decision :ref:`variable <concept_variables>` labels) in your model that could be mapped back to sensitive business data because such references would appear in your submitted problems.
+*   Do not use variable names that reveal sensitive business information in your models; for example, replace patient names with numerical codes in healthcare applications.

 *   Grant your application only the minimal required access to sensitive data, such as personally identifiable information (PII).